Cratis/Chronicle/Documentation/clients/dotnet/tenants/tenants.md

 }
 ```

-> Note: Any key/value pairs in the `cratis.json` has precedence over anything configured in the Kernel using the API.
+> Note: Any key/value pairs in the `cratis.json` takes precedence over anything configured in the Kernel using the API.
 > At startup the Kernel will take values in `cratis.json` and import these into the Kernel.